OpenFeis/openfeis-server/README.md

 - **Secure Authentication** — JWT-based login with bcrypt password hashing
 - **Email Verification** — Verify your email address via Resend integration
 - **Role-Based Access** — See only the features relevant to your role
+- **Mobile-Friendly** — Responsive design with hamburger menu navigation on mobile devices
 - **Demo Mode** — Explore the interface before creating an account

 ### For Parents & Guardians